MicrosoftDocs/biztalk-docs/his/core/mssna-servicetn3270-class1.md

  **LogSna**
  Data Type: **Boolean**Access Type: Read/Write

- **true** to log all TN3270 service event messages to the Event Log being used by the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] system, instead of to the Event Log on the local computer; otherwise, **false**.
+ **true** to log all TN3270 service event messages to the Event Log being used by the Host Integration Server system, instead of to the Event Log on the local computer; otherwise, **false**.

  **UseNameResolution**
  Data Type: **Boolean**Access Type: Read/Write